MHasiemMalik/PlaynorFullRepo/README.md

 Visit [Playnor Website](https://mhasiemmalik.github.io/PlaynorHome/) Choose your favorite game from the collection and start playing directly in your web browser.
 No downloads or installations required!
 More Games coming soon...

-##Technologies used: HTML, CSS, JavaScript.
+##Technologies used: HTML, CSS, JavaScript

 ## License